Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Rootless mode is an experimental feature introduced in Docker Engine version 19.03 to run the Docker daemon and containers as a non-root user.
 Docker’s previous solution used the daemon’s userns-remap option, which takes advantage of user namespaces to map the root user in the inner namespace to an unprivileged range in the parent namespace, reducing the potential security exposure at container runtime.

 The rootless mode works in a similar way, except that the Docker daemon also runs as a non-root user.
-This defuses most of the Privilege Escalation threat scenarios and mitigates the impact of attackers breaking out of the containerised environment.
+This defuses most of the Privilege Escalation threat scenarios and mitigates the impact of attackers breaking out of the containerized environment.
 It also enables multiple per-user Docker environments to run in the same shared host.

 Read more about this neat functionality here.

-Ensure a global seccomp profile is enabled
+7. Ensure a global seccomp profile is enabled

 Seccomp is a Linux kernel feature used to restrict the system calls that can be made from a process.
 It is used by Docker as a very low-level filter that reduces the kernel’s surface area accessible by the containers.